Learn something new every day

 It is impossible to spend time in Tampa and not go to the beach.
 With the skyline of the city as a backdrop, the city beaches offer plenty of room for sun and surf.
 Near the public beach areas, you will find a number of piers that are set aside for fishing.
 It is not unusual for people to bring along fishing gear for some early morning sport and then move over to the beach for volleyball, walks along the shoreline, or just enjoying the feel of the soft white sand between their toes.

 For people that want to know more about the history of the beaches around the city, there is the Gulf Beaches Museum.
-One of the premier things to do for free in Tampa, this museum provides background on the development of the public beach system around the city, as well as some anecdotes and archival photos of the beaches in years past.
+One of the premier things to do that is free of charge, this museum provides background on the development of the public beach system around the city, as well as some anecdotes and archival photos of the beaches in years past.
 The museum also supplies information on all the beaches in the area today, including details about parking, nearby restaurants and cafes, as well as beachside parks with grills and covered seating available.
 Brochures also provide information about special events that take place on the public beaches throughout the year.

 The Suncoast Seabird Sanctuary provides an opportunity for visitors to learn about Florida birds for free in Tampa.
 Containing a number of exhibits that tell the story of birds in Florida both past and present, the sanctuary also is home to a number of different types of birds from all over the world.
 Documentaries are ran several times a day, and the walk through the bird park is easily accessed from the main section of the exhibit area.
 The sanctuary is open for longer hours during the summer months, making it a great place to visit when you need a break from other outdoor activities.